Nebrix/Pegasus/README.md

 If you are using Windows, you would need to use a VM or a Linux subsystem (WSL) to run Pegasus.

+#### Note

+If you use the Experimental branch, expect things to not function correctly.

 ## Installation

 To install Pegasus, follow these steps: